-We and the underwriters named below will enter into an underwriting agreement with respect to the shares being offered.
-Subject to certain conditions, each underwriter will severally agree to purchase the number of shares indicated in the following table.
+We and the underwriters named below have entered into an underwriting agreement with respect to the shares being offered.
+Subject to certain conditions, each underwriter has severally agreed to purchase the number of shares indicated in the following table.
 Goldman, Sachs & Co. and J.P.
 Morgan Securities LLC are the representatives of the underwriters.

 Underwriters Number of Shares

 Goldman, Sachs & Co.
+4,400,000

 J.P.
-Morgan Securities LLC
+Morgan Securities LLC 3,190,000

-Allen & Company LLC
+Allen & Company LLC 1,650,000

-Pacific Crest Securities, a division of KeyBanc Capital Markets Inc.
+Pacific Crest Securities, a division of KeyBanc Capital Markets Inc. 715,000

-Canaccord Genuity Inc.
+Canaccord Genuity Inc. 522,500

-JMP Securities LLC
+JMP Securities LLC 522,500

 Total 11,000,000

-The underwriters will be committed to take and pay for all of the shares being offered, if any are taken, other than the shares covered by the option described below unless and until this option is exercised.
+The underwriters are committed to take and pay for all of the shares being offered, if any are taken, other than the shares covered by the option described below unless and until this option is exercised.

-The underwriters will have an option to buy up to an additional 1,650,000 shares from us.
+The underwriters have an option to buy up to an additional 1,650,000 shares from us.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.